Table of Contents[Hide][Show]

 Sure, you can rent a cabin at a campground or a state or national park.
 But that’s so traditional.
 Attach the cabin to pontoon logs and — voila! — the cabin floats!
 We found floating cabins for rent in Indiana, Kentucky, Texas, California, Tennessee, Alabama and Florida.

-This report on stress shows 90% of young people are “constant social media checkers,” which results in extreme stress.
-According marine biologist Dr. Wallace J. Nichols, who wrote a best selling book about Blue Mind science, seeing or hearing the soothing sounds of moving water triggers a response in our brains that induce relaxation.
+According to marine biologist Dr. Wallace J. Nichols, who wrote a best selling book about Blue Mind science, seeing or hearing the soothing sounds of moving water triggers a response in our brains that induce relaxation.

 TravelingMom Tip: If you are a mom with small kids, check with the cabin rental company to see if the cabins are fenced in.
 You can’t relax if you are constantly worried about kids falling into the water.